metal3d/lb-proxy-controller/README.md

 You can, of cours, manually create LB, but you need to detect if nodes are down and respawned with new IP.
 And if you've got auto-scaling for nodes, so you need to change yourself the LB configuration.

-This project proposes to create one service with type "LoadBalancer" - it binds ports 80 and 443 (for now) to a nginx pod that is configured with "stream" TCP forward.
+This project proposes to create one service with type "LoadBalancer" - it binds ports 80 and 443 (for now) to a Nginx container that is configured to make TCP forward (instead of http forward).

-A sidecar container checks ingress-controllers IPs and make the configuration changes in nginx container.
-This way, every connection on the LB is redirected to nginx wich forward everything to ingress-controller.
+A sidecar container checks ingress-controllers IPs and make the configuration changes in nginx container (by creating upstreams).

+This way, **every connections on the LB is redirected to nginx which forwards everything to ingress-controller IP**.

 ## Installation